Land of mountains: A guide to enjoying Nagano's great outdoors

-Kamikochi banned the entry of private cars to preserve its pristine beauty, so you can only get here by authorized buses and taxis.
-It takes 90 minutes by train and bus (¥2,710 one-way) from Matsumoto City.
+Kamikochi banned the entry of private cars to preserve its pristine beauty, so you can only get here by authorised buses and taxis.
+It takes 90 minutes by train and bus (¥2,710 one-way) from Matsumoto Station.

 Mount Tsubakuro is known for the craggy rocks peeking through the vegetation on its peak.
 (Image credit: JR East / Carissa Loh)

 Affectionately known as the "Queen of the Northern Alps", Mount Tsubakuro (燕岳 Tsubakuro-dake) is a must-hike for any climbing enthusiast.
 Reaching the top of the 2,763m summit and overlooking some of the highest peaks in Japan is truly a sublime experience, and the dramatic views from the top are breathtaking, spectacular, and unrivalled.